The Super Spy

-is an early Neo Geo game released by SNK in 1990.
-It is a first-person shooter and beat 'em up game with action role-playing elements in which players move through the many floors of an office building shooting terrorists.
+is a 1990 action role-playing video game developed and published by SNK for the Neo Geo arcade and home platforms.
+It contains first-person shooter and beat 'em up elements as players move through the many floors of an office building shooting terrorists.
 It is a first-person game where the player character's arms and weapons are visible on screen.
-In 1991, ADK's Crossed Swords had similar gameplay, but with more role-playing elements and hack & slash combat instead of shooting and fist-fighting.

 Plot

 The plot revolves around a CIA agent, named Roy Heart, who needs to traverse office buildings, and warehouses to stop a group of terrorists, known as the Zolge King terrorist group, led by a man named King (who bears a slight resemblance to Geese Howard in his business suit from the Fatal Fury and The King of Fighters franchises, both also by SNK).
 The group is responsible for the horrible murders of thousands caused by destroying the subways with bombs.
 As Mr. Heart, the player hunts through the terrorists' bomb factory for those responsible.